AndersSkoog/projlinalg/README.md

 # projlinalg
-projective geometry and linear algebra library under development
+results from learning some geometry and linear algebra